Do Go On - 350 - Arctic Badass Peter Freuchen

 No, I don't have those.

-I like a parsley.
+Parsley, like a parsley.

-I punched them.
+I punched

-All the food has been punched to life.
+All the food has been punched

-Lovingly punched by me.
+lovingly punched by me

-I'm going to be in Denmark.
+I'm going to be in Denmark

-I'm going to be in Denmark later this month.
+So what's the delicacy I'm going to be in Denmark later this month

-Dave, it's almost like you could fucking Google it yourself.
+Dave, it's almost like you could fucking Google it yourself

-Tell me again.
+Tell me again

-Maybe do a little bit of research before you go on a holiday.
+Maybe do a little bit of research before you go on a holiday

 Are they Danish?

-Danish slash Norwegian, but formed in Copenhagen.
+Danish slash Norwegian but formed in Copenhagen.

 Holy shit, Dr. Jones.